Response Updates

 With any current storm predicted to reach your region, stay up to date on weather forecasts and be aware of that specific storm’s estimated landfall.
 With any severe storm, don’t make the mistake of waiting until the last minute to reach a safe area.

 This article will be updated as more details about 2024’s Beryl become available.
+Currently, Beryl is being tracked along the northern coast of South America as it moves through several Caribbean islands on an approach to Mexico.

 How Many People Died in Hurricane Beryl?